Tien Chiu

 Plan for this weekend is to get a bunch of smaller items off my to-do list, and to finish warping/start weaving the devore sampler.
 With only 800 threads to do, and the warp almost fully beamed, I should be able to start weaving this weekend.
 So stay tuned for photos!

-Filed Under: All blog posts, textiles, dyeing, weaving Tagged With: autumn splendor, gradient colors
+Filed Under: All blog posts, dyeing, textiles, weaving Tagged With: autumn splendor, gradient colors

-July 19, 2010 by Tien Chiu
+July 19, 2010 by Tien Chiu Leave a Comment

 Finished!